Kofi Annan speaks for Dick Durbin and the Democrat Party.

 That wasn't something ad-lib.

-And I I'm just it's it's become a big bugaboo with me uh lately over over how people who win majorities somehow surrender them and give them away and don't have the fortitude to act uh you know you when you're in a when you're in a fight, when you're in a war, you know, battle or whatever, it's safe to say that the aggressor sets the rules.
+And it's become a big bugaboo with me lately over how people who win majorities somehow surrender them and give them away and don't have the fortitude to act.

-And you know, you can say, well, the rule book says you can't do that, but if somebody violates the rule book, there's no referee here other than the voters.
+And, you know, you can say, well, the rule book says you can't do that, but if somebody violates the rule book, there's no referee here other than the voters.

-Presidents never do get involved in this except the way he got involved in the uh Trent Lott situation.
+Presidents never do get involved in this except the way he got involved in the Trent Lott situation.

-At any rate, uh who's next?
+At any rate, who's next?

-Delane in uh Memphis.
+Delaine in Memphis.

 I'm glad you called.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.